-However, as his manner was, Jacob would not give up; he wrestled again for another seven years and won Rachel whom he dearly loved (Gen. 29:21-29).
+However, as his manner was, Jacob would not give up; he wrestled again for another seven years and won Rachel, whom he dearly loved (Gen. 29:21-29).

 Jacob remembered vividly how he had defrauded and deprived his brother of his blessing as the firstborn.
-He knew quite well that the time had come for him to receive the wages of his sin which is death, for Esau hated him and had sworn to kill him any day he set his eyes on him.
+He knew well that the time had come for him to receive the wages of his sin, which is death, for Esau hated him and had sworn to kill him any day he set his eyes on him.

-Jacob’s wrestling with God offers him divine opportunity for repentance and transformation.
+Jacob’s wrestling with God offers him a divine opportunity for repentance and transformation.
 Jacob was wise enough to seize the opportunity tenaciously.

-While wrestling with God, for the first time in his life, Jacob humbly admitted that he was a fraudster, a supplanter and a deceiver.
+While wrestling with God for the first time in his life, Jacob humbly admitted that he was a fraudster, a supplanter, and a deceiver.

-Moreover, Jacob firmly held unto God and passionately sought for God’s blessing, saying, “I will not let You go unless You bless me!”
+Moreover, Jacob firmly held onto God and passionately sought God’s blessing, saying, “I will not let You go unless You bless me!”
 So He said to him, “What is your name?”
 He said, “Jacob.”
 And He said, “Your name shall no longer be called Jacob, but Israel; for you have struggled with God and with men, and have prevailed.”
 (Gen. 32:26-28 NKJV).

 That night marked the death of Jacob (a supplanter) and the birth of Israel (a righteous prince).